-Applying for CPP disability benefits is a hard task to do on your own.
-Throw in the fact that your doctor might not be supportive of you and that’s a recipe for a couple extremely stressful months.
+Applying for disability benefits is a hard task to do on your own.
+Throw in the fact that your doctor won’t fill out disability medical report forms, and that’s a recipe for disaster.

-- Unclear expectations about what the form is / what needs to be done
+- Unclear expectations about what they need to do

-- A personal opinion that is biased against government programs like CPP disability
+- Personal opinion or bias against government programs like CPP disability

 - A medical opinion that your disability doesn’t meet the necessary criteria

 Often, doctors don’t understand exactly what is expected of them when filling out the medical report form.
 They may have never seen one or filled one out and assume the forms will be lengthy and complicated.
-Some doctors are concerned that their reputations could be reflected in a negative way if Service Canada disagrees with them saying their patients are disabled.
-They may think these forms are going to be lengthy to complete and absorb an immense amount of time.
+Some doctors are also concerned about their reputations if Service Canada disagrees with their opinion.

 What you can do